The American Automobile Industry in World War Two

 The vehicle does not have a crash guard.
 Photo added 8-29-2022 courtesy of Alex Schmidt.

-According to Mr. Schmidt's research, there are only two known G-A-1s still in existence.
+Mr. Alex Schmidt has also provided me with information on the Servi-Cycle.
+According to his research, there are only two known G-A-1s still in existence.
 He owns one which is waiting to be restored and the other is at the Dead Mans' Corner Museum in France.
 Below are eight photos of this vehicle courtesy of Alex Schmidt of the Dead Man's Corner Museum's G-A-1.
 These were all added 8-29-2022.

 There is no crash guard on this unit.